Harshdesa/BlockChain2/README.md

 #For personalized accounts:<br />
 #This includes the password you will use to unlock your account.<br />
-1. password.txt
+password.txt<br />

-#This script will create accounts for the blockchain which you will pre fund in the genesis.json
+#This script will create accounts for the blockchain which you will pre fund in the genesis.json<br />
-2. sh preFundAccount.sh
+sh preFundAccount.sh<br />

 #Update this everytime to pre fund accounts.
-Account addresses will change everytime.
+Account addresses will change everytime.<br />
-3. genesis.json
+genesis.json<br />

 #Initialize Blockchain
 4. geth --datadir ./privateDataDir init genesis.json